sysdesign-code/dev-sec-ops-demo/README.md

 - How are we going to accomplish this goal by putthing these services togather (How)

+We are going to use the following development enviornment and Google cloud services :

+- Local nodejs development using VS Code
+- Google Cloud Artifacts Registry
+- Google Cloud Build
+- Google Binary Authorization and Vernability Scanning
+- Google Cloud Deploy
+- Google Kubernetes Engine (GKE)
+- Google pub/sub
+- Google Cloud Functions
+- **todo** Logging and Monitoring of the pipeline, Alert email from Audit logs via the Cloud Function for Vernability scanning/BinAuth check failure

 ### Solution Details - Design diagram of the complete flow:

 - Diagram of the secure CI/CD pipeline